 Many Arkansas cities have neither a large enough workforce nor the financial resources to justify having a full-time personnel director.
-The common procedure is to assign personnel operations to one person-the mayor, city recorder or city clerk, who wears several other hats as well.
-Nevertheless, this manual recommends that your city employ an individual or train a current employee to be thoroughly familiar with all aspects of personnel administration.
+The common procedure is to assign personnel operations to one person, such as the mayor, city recorder or city clerk.
+Nevertheless, this guidebook recommends that your city employ an individual or train a current employee to be thoroughly familiar with all aspects of personnel administration.